-RVTR has received numerous awards including a Royal Architectural Institute of Canada Award of Excellence for Innovation in The Practice of Architecture (2011), an R&D Award from Architecture Magazine (2010), the Professional Prix de Rome in Architecture from the Canada Council for the Arts (2009), the Architectural League Prize for Young Architects + Designers (2008).
-The work has been exhibited and widely published internationally.
+RVTR's work has been recognized with numerous awards including a Royal Architectural Institute of Canada Award of Excellence for Innovation in The Practice of Architecture (2011), R&D Awards from Architecture Magazine (2010, 2016), the Professional Prix de Rome in Architecture from the Canada Council for the Arts (2009), the Architectural League Prize for Young Architects + Designers (2008).
+Our work has been exhibited and widely published internationally.
 In 2016, RVTR represented Canada at the Venice Architecture Bienalle as part of the Extraction project team led by curator Pierre Belanger.
 We are currently working on a range of projects at the intersection of technology, society and design.